aliceric27/ChatGPT-Next-Web/changelog/20250117_205800_model_selector_grouping.md

 - Uses provider.providerName for group names (e.g., "OpenAI", "Anthropic", "Google")
 - Groups are sorted by provider.sorted values for consistent ordering
 - Fallback to "Other Models" group for models without provider information
+- Integration with Unified API to properly group models from third-party endpoints

 ### Component Architecture
 - `GroupedSelector` extends the original `Selector` functionality